ops4j/org.ops4j.pax.wicket/README.md

 ## Get in contact

-Since the code is always moving faster than the documentation it is well possible that your use-case is possible with PAX-WICKET although not documented by know.
+Since the code is always moving faster than the documentation it is well possible that your use-case is possible with PAX-WICKET although not documented by now.
 Feel free to jump on to our [mailing-lists](http://ops4j1.jira.com/wiki/display/ops4j/listinfo) or [IRC channels](https://ops4j1.jira.com/wiki/display/ops4j/ircinfo) and ask your questions there.

 ## Quickstart